In a Nutshell:

 Teamwork and Practice

-Teamwork, however, is another matter, and this is the key to a successful trip in the Joelette.
+Teamwork, however, is another matter, which is the key to a successful trip in the Joelette.
 The front and rear “Sherpas” need to act in concert, led by the person in the front who provides the bulk of the locomotive power, supported by the back 1-2 Sherpas, who also serve as balancers, ensuring a smooth ride.

 That part might take a bit of practice, but once your “team” is comfortable working together, getting you from place to place will be second nature.